United States Census Bureau: Uses of census data

+Census data is used to determine how seats of Congress are distributed to states.
+Census data is not used to determine or define race genetically, biologically or anthropologically.
+The census data is also used by the Bureau to obtain a real-time estimate in U.S. and World Population Clock.
+Only people who live in the 50 states and within the District of Columbia are included in the estimation.

 Data stewardship

 The United States Census Bureau is committed to confidentiality and guarantees non-disclosure of any addresses or personal information related to individuals or establishments.
 Title 13 of the U.S. Code establishes penalties for the disclosure of this information.
-All Census employees must sign an affidavit of non-disclosure prior to employment.
+All census employees must sign an affidavit of non-disclosure prior to employment.
+This non-disclosure states "I will not disclose any information contained in the schedules, lists, or statements obtained for or prepared by the Census Bureau to any person or persons either during or after employment."
+The punishment for breaking the non-disclosure is a fine up to $250,000 or five years in prison.

 The bureau cannot share responses, addresses or personal information with anyone, including the United States or foreign governments, or law enforcement agencies such as the IRS or the FBI or Interpol.
 "Providing quality data, for public good—while respecting individual privacy and, at the same time, protecting confidentiality—is the Census Bureau's core responsibility"; "Keeping the public's trust is critical to the Census's ability to carry out the mission as the leading source of quality data about the Nation's people and economy."
 Only after 72 years does the information collected become available to other agencies or the general public.
 Seventy-two years was picked because usually by 72 years since the census is taken, most participants would be deceased.

 Despite these guarantees of confidentiality, the Census Bureau has some history of disclosures to other government agencies.
 In 1918, the Census Bureau released individual information regarding several hundred young men to the Justice Department and Selective Service system for the purpose of prosecutions for draft evasion.
 During World War II, the United States Census Bureau assisted the government's Japanese American internment efforts by providing confidential neighborhood information on Japanese-Americans.
 The bureau's role was denied for decades but was finally proven in 2007.